-Students are expected to come prepared to participate in all laboratory activities.
-In order to fully participate, students should come appropriately dressed for the day's activities.
+Students are expected to come on time, prepared to participate in all laboratory activities.
+If there is an excess of three unexcused tardiness situations, students will be contacted by the instructor and Program Director and may be placed on a professionalism contract.
+To fully participate, students should come appropriately dressed for the day's activities.
 In general, lab attire is consistent with appropriate attire for clinical rotations, unless otherwise noted by the instructor.
 Students, however, may wear athletic clothing in lab including leggings, gym shorts, and tank tops.